 Join our online classes in Bollywood, Mutuashi and Aboriginal dance, and learn some sensational new moves.
 Learn the routines and upload a video of yourself and become a star in the collated clip.

 Designed for all levels of fitness, these classes give an exciting insight into world dance.
-Classes will be released weekly on a Thursday.

 Our Cultural Heritage Strategy features a series of objectives and actions that guide us as we protect, celebrate and preserve the rich history and heritage that exists within our municipality including: